svenstehle/ocr-symbaroum-charsheets-streamlit/README.md

     streamlit run src/app.py
     ```

     By default, streamlit will start in headless mode according to `.streamlit/config.toml` and the `headless = true` value.
 If you want to change this, change the value to `false` temporarily.
+The GitHub Actions CI environment needs this on `true`, otherwise the tests will fail.

 3. Run tests (including visual tests) from root with this script: